techacademy-team01/multi-tenancy-gitops/doc/sko-scenario.md

     - Add, Commit and Push the changes to multi-tenancy-gitops; then refresh in argoCD console the `Application` application. **Make sure that all the status are Sync and Healthy before progressing.**

     - Check that those deployment are successful

+6. Deploy APIC API definition:

+    - Go to the folder `multi-tenancy-gitops-apps/sko-sample/apic-cust`
+    - Run the script to generate the APIC mail secret (from `https://mailtrap.io`):

+        ``` bash
+        MAILTRAP_USER=<user> MAILTRAP_PWD=<pwd> ./apic-user-mail-secret.sh
+        ```

+    - Verify that there are secret YAML files updated in that path

+    - Edit `multi-tenancy-gitops/0-bootstrap/single-cluster/3-apps/kustomization.yaml`.
+Uncomment the lines for:

+        ```
+        - argocd/sko-sample/apic-cust.yaml
+        ```

+    - Add, Commit and Push the changes to multi-tenancy-gitops; then refresh in argoCD console the `Application` application. **Make sure that all the status are Sync and Healthy before progressing.**

+    - Check that the apic-setup job is successful (look at the pod's logs)

+    - Publish the API connect API, in OpenShift console - go to the **Workloads** > **Pods** and filter by the work `publish`; select the pod and go to the **Terminal** tab.

+    - In the Terminal session, run `./apic-publish-api.sh`; while running, open the URL provided in a different browser session and collect the API key to be pasted back to the terminal session.

+    - If there are no error - you API is published successfully

+7. Deploy Event Stream customization:

+    - Go to the folder `multi-tenancy-gitops-apps/sko-sample/eventstream`

+    - Edit `multi-tenancy-gitops/0-bootstrap/single-cluster/3-apps/kustomization.yaml`.
+Uncomment the lines for:

+        ```
+        - argocd/sko-sample/eventstream.yaml
+        ```

+    - Add, Commit and Push the changes to multi-tenancy-gitops; then refresh in argoCD console the `Application` application.

+    - Check the output of the job and fix any error that may appear.

+8. Use the Platform Navigator to verify the stuff you deployed.

 TBD